Environment-assisted quantum transport and mobility edges: INTRODUCTION

-\textit{Introduction.}---Understanding and controlling the out-of-equilibrium dynamics in open quantum systems are at the forefront of research in the field of quantum thermodynamics.
-One particular phenomenon which has attracted considerable attention, both theoretically \cite{mohseni2008environment,rebentrost2009environment,rebentrost2009role,plenio2008dephasing,chin2012coherence,chin2013role,kassal2012environment,li2015momentum,caruso2009highly,berman2015superradiance,zerah2018universal,dwiputra2020driving,dwiputra2019driving} and experimentally \cite{sowa2017environment,biggerstaff2016enhancing,trautmann2018trapped,schempp2015correlated,maier2019environment}, are the environment-assisted quantum transport (ENAQT) where moderate dephasing noise can enhance the transport efficiency.
-Fueled by the quest for sustainable energy, several studies has exploited the potential benefit from the interplay between coherence and dissipation in quantum devices such as to enhance the power of quantum heat engines \cite{dorfman2013photosynthetic,scully2011quantum,damanet2019controlling,streltsov2017colloquium}.
-Nonequilibrium disordered systems with localization properties can act as heat engine as work can be extracted from the transition between the athermal localized states to an equilibrium extended state \cite{halpern2019quantum}.
-Systems with mobility edge on the other hand may act as a current rectifier \cite{balachandran2019energy,saha2019particle} or an energy filter to obtain a strong thermoelectric response \cite{chiaracane2020quasiperiodic}.
-However, the link between ENAQT and mobility edge is far from clear.
+Understanding and controlling the quantum transport of charge and energy are at the forefront of research in the field of quantum chemistry and thermodynamics.
+One particular phenomenon which has attracted considerable attention, both theoretically \cite{mohseni2008environment,plenio2008dephasing,rebentrost2009environment,rebentrost2009role,chin2012coherence,kassal2012environment,li2015momentum,caruso2009highly,dutta2017environment,zerah2018universal,dwiputra2020driving,dwiputra2019driving,zerah2020effects} and experimentally \cite{sowa2017environment,biggerstaff2016enhancing,trautmann2018trapped,schempp2015correlated,maier2019environment}, are the environment-assisted quantum transport (ENAQT) where moderate dephasing noise can enhance transport efficiency.
+Fueled by the quest for sustainable energy, several studies have exploited the potential benefit from the interplay between coherence and dissipation in quantum devices such as to enhance the power of solar cells or quantum heat engines \cite{dorfman2013photosynthetic,scully2011quantum,damanet2019controlling,streltsov2017colloquium}.
+These operation devices may rely on mobility edge, which is the energy threshold separating the localized and extended wavefunctions in a lattice.
+However, the effect of mobility edge to ENAQT is far from clear.